Sleep Help for Kids Who Resist Bedtime

 The relationship between FOMO and sleep is cyclical.
 Shortened sleep, the previous night can affect stress, emotion and mood regulation the following day.
 This worsens the feelings of FOMO.

 - Your child becomes extremely anxious only around bedtime

-- Your child fights sleep or cannot settle down when put to bed
+- They fight sleep or cannot settle down when put to bed

-- Your child stays awake and is restless for extended periods after you put them to bed, and upon your return they calm down
+- Your child stays awake and is restless for extended periods after you put them to bed.
+Upon your return, they calm down

-- Your child cries even when you are rocking or bouncing them to sleep
+- They cry even when you are rocking or bouncing them to sleep

 - Your child wakes at the drop of any noise